Photo by August de Richelieu on Pexels.

 Maybe I would get a cool one from the new factory outlet store.
 But never one that was picked with intention by me for me.
 It always felt a bit like having something to show to other people: Look at me, I have this.

 In those times, my ego was definitely attached to things, and I was working more on my image than on me as a person.
-And I think I’m not the only one had that approach.
+And I think I’m not the only one who had that approach.

 The problem is, that if we have this connection in our heads that owning certain things, having them or not having them, has a relationship to our value or who we are, then we are in a state of addiction, basically.

-It doesn’t have to be this extreme, but there is an undercurrent of this kind of connection in many of us.
 This happens when we’re raised with punishment and approval instead of learning to check in for soul satisfaction.

 I recently saw this quote: “Shaming someone into action creates acting.
-Inspiring someone into action creates change.” – Neil Strauss
+Inspiring someone into action creates change.” – Neil Strauss – which is very true, right?

-And so many of us, I think, were shamed when they talked about their true desires and wishes, and so we distanced ourselves from that and looked for the things that were safe.
+Many of us, I think, were shamed when they talked about their true desires and wishes, and so we distanced ourselves from that and looked for the things that were safe.

 But we can turn things around and get back in touch with our soul’s yearnings, and we will look at how to turn this around today.